BryanKoo/english-word-translation/README.md

 We may call flash cards for vocabulary as word cards.
 When we create monolingual word cards, the one side of the card can be a word and a descriptive image and the other side can be short explanation or example sentence in the same language as the word.
 When we create bilingual word cards, the one side of the card can be a foreign word and a descriptive image, and the other side can be the equivalant word in native language.
+Bilingual word cards are the one this project is covering.

-We need structured data as below for preparing both word cards.
+We need structured data as below for preparing bilingual word cards.
 * Foreign word (text)
   * visualization of the word (image)
   * example phrases/sentences in foreign language (text + image)